seek-oss/gradle-aws-plugin/README.md

 The `SubscribeTopic` task can add an arbitrary number of subscriptions to an existing SNS topic.
 Each subscription is added by calling the `subscribe` method passing the subscription protocol and endpoint as arguments.
 These arguments can be hard-coded or use lookups.

 This task is safe to call multiple times as it will only add subscriptions which do not already exist.

-## Full Example

-A full working example of a project that uses this plugin can be found in the [example](example) directory.